This year's awards are open for nominations until 30 August. Nominate that special volunteer.

-Click on the dates below to read about the recipients in previous years.
+Click on the dates below to read about the past recipients of our city's highest honour.

 The work of our five 2016 recipients spans arts and culture, horticulture, sports, health, social housing, farming, and support for refugee and migrant communities.